nasreenmir06/SpaceWise/README.md

 # SpaceWise

 ## Purpose:
 This is a basic event management system built with PHP, Javascript, and a MySQL Database.
+This program allows you to make an account, create a "space", which is a collection of buildings and rooms, and then book events within the space.
+The program's functionality includes viewing all events, editing events, and editing the buildings and rooms.

 ## Requirements:
 - XAMPP